mc51/Clipster-Desktop/README.md

 ### Windows

 Download [`clipster_win.zip`](https://github.com/mc51/Clipster-Desktop/releases/latest/download/clipster_win.zip) from the latest release, extract and start it.
-To have Clipster auto start for the current user, open the startup folder by opening Explorer and typing `shell:startup`.
-Copy `clipster_win.exe` there.
+To have Clipster auto start, right click on the systray menu and select `Autostart Clipster`.

 ### MacOS (>=10.13 High Sierra)